NICALOD3ON/blog_post/posts/Homework_Week_1.md

 ![Alt text](<../static/HW1/RAFpic1.png>)

 To replicate this, I may have to do my own research as I had only worked with four dimensional shapes like squares, whilst Rozendaal has utilised circular and organic forms of line and shape to create this piece.

+To be quite honest, I struggled trying to figure out how to create a circle in p5, and especially struggled in attempting to recreate the movement in the water.
+I hope to re-visit this with more knowledge as I develop in practice.